thoughtbot/geocoding-on-rails/book/improving_application_performance/cache_results_from_external_requests.md

 already been geocoded, the gem will return the cached response for the request URL.

 Start by defining a class to encapsulate the cache.
-In this example we're using Memcache, but Redis is also supported.
+In this example, we're using Memcache (because it works immediately with `Rails.cache`), but Redis is also supported.
 Geocoder requires the cache object implement the following four methods:

 1. `CacheClassName#[](key)`
 2. `CacheClassName#[]=(key, value)`